 - Stephen Harper (Conservative, 2006-2015) — The first Prime Minister from the new Conservative Party, the only Baby Boomer elected to the officenote , and the only PM in Canadian history to perform successively better in three elections (four if you count the one before he became PM), starting out with a pair of minorities before earning a strong majority in 2011.note Instituted the Accountability Act, fixed election dates, and lowered the Goods & Services Tax, but his tenure came to be dominated by the Great Recession, which Canada weathered better than most thanks to prior regulation and pragmatic management including generous stimulus spending that ran contrary to conservative dogma.
 However, his government also achieved a Medal of Dishonor by being the first in Commonwealth history to be found in contempt of parliament, forcing a general election, but the public quickly decided the whole thing was a bunch of fuss over nothing and handed him a majority.
 Stiff and stodgy like many past Conservative leaders, he was never personally popular but governed fairly moderately (if at times underhandedly) especially as a minority, focusing on fiscal issues while avoiding divisive social issues, though his steadfast support for Canadian oil grew more controversial as climate change emerged as a rising global concern.
 Ultimately, an ill-timed recession, a manifesto seen as too right-wing, and complacency over the seemingly moribund Liberal Party, saw him lose power in 2015.
 He's also notorious for his public relations with the two US Presidents he served alongside: his cozy relationship with George W. Bush (who famously called him "Steve") and his awkward relationship with Barack Obama, who was essentially his polar opposite.
 Still living, and currently chair of the International Democrat Union, a global alliance of right-wing parties.

-- Justin Trudeau (Liberal, 2015-present) — Canada's current and second youngest Prime Minister, assuming office at age 43.
+- Justin Trudeau (Liberal, 2015-present) — Canada's current and second youngest Prime Minister, assuming office at 43.
 The eldest son of Pierre Trudeaunote , he's the first PM descended from a previous one and the first from Generation X. Won power against expectations in 2015 after the Liberals had been reduced to third place in the last election.
 Has very much modelled his image on that of Barack Obama, right down to attracting plaudits on the world stage as a hip young progressive who says all the right things despite having a much more complex record at home.
 After the election of Donald Trump, Trudeau generally followed his father's footsteps in defining himself as a Foil to an unpopular American President.
 Assuming office with near record approval ratings, he appointed the country's first gender-balanced cabinet and legalized marijuana but curiously reneged on a promise to implement proportional representation (made when his party was in third place with disproportionately few seats) after his party won a majority with under 40% of the vote.
-However, several controversial policies and a series of scandals, especially the 2019 SNC-Lavalin Affair which prompted a series of high-profile resignations after Trudeau and his staff were accused of inappropriately pressuring Attorney General Jody Wilson-Raybould to intervene in a bribery and fraud case against a Montreal corporation and then demoting her for refusing, have badly sullied his image and opinions of him are now very polarized.
+However, several controversial policies and a series of scandals, especially the 2019 SNC-Lavalin Affair which prompted a series of high-profile resignations after Trudeau and his staff were accused of inappropriately pressuring and then demoting Attorney General Jody Wilson-Raybould for refusing to intervene in a bribery and fraud case against a Montreal corporation, have badly sullied his image and opinions of him are now very polarized.
+History would repeat itself when he ran for re-election in 2019, as like his father he lost his majority but remained in power with the implicit support of the New Democratic Party, albeit with a much more comfortable seat advantage than Pierre enjoyed in 1972.
+Unlike his father, however, he also lost the popular vote, becoming the first PM since Joe Clark to win a general election without winning the popular vote, and setting a new record for the lowest popular vote for a governing party with just 33%.note Grew a goatee early in his second term, making him the first PM with facial hair in over six decades.
 Still living, obviously.